Learning 1-Dimensional Submanifolds for Subsequent Inference on Random Dot Product Graphs: Introduction

-To fix ideas, we study a $1$-sample testing problem with a simple null hypothesis.
-We suppose that a small community of vertices corresponds to a particular latent position, and that a large number of additional vertices correspond to randomly generated latent positions.
+To fix ideas, we study $1$- and $2$-sample testing problems.
+For $1$-sample problems, we suppose that a small community of vertices correspond to a particular latent position; for $2$-sample problems, we suppose that two small communities of vertices correspond to two particular latent positions.
+In both cases, we also assume that a large number of additional vertices correspond to randomly generated latent positions.
 Assuming that the latent positions lie on a curve, tests that restrict alternatives to the curve should be more powerful than tests that do not.
 We use the additional vertices to learn the curve well enough to realize gains from restricted inference.

 To learn submanifolds of latent positions, we apply the popular manifold learning procedure Isomap \cite{isomap:2000} to a set of estimated latent positions.
 Because these estimates need not lie on the manifold of interest, the traditional analysis of Isomap convergence \cite{Bernstein&etal:2000} does not apply.
 To address this difficulty, we present a novel analysis of Isomap convergence in the presence of noise.